 Vieques Patron Saint Festival

-More a festival than a religious event, the Vieques Patron Saint Festival invites islanders and visitors alike to gather in Isabel Segunda's central plaza for a full week of events.
-Each day, parades of dancers, decked out in shimmering outfits and feathers, lead the way into the central plaza where food stands, bandstands, and amusement rides are set up for all to enjoy.
+During the third week of July, the smaller island of Vieques celebrates the Virgen del Carmen—patron saint of the sea, seafarers, and fishermen—with nightly fireworks and a Sunday carnival.
+More like a block party than a religious event, the Vieques Patron Saint Festival invites islanders and visitors alike to gather in Isabel Segunda's central plaza for a full week of events.
+Each day, parades of dancers, decked out in shimmering outfits and feathers, will lead the way into the central plaza where food vendors, bandstands, and amusement rides are set up for all to enjoy.